groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.0.4 =
+* FIXED Fallback from details missing when email sending from contact owner but no owner is set.
+* FIXED Non-required phone field throwing validation error.
+* FIXED Broadcasts not showing in table.

 = 2.0.3 =
 * ADDED class to allow for old versions of extensions to update.
 * FIXED EDD_Updater class not being initialized for 2.0 versions of extensions.